-After Debbie passed away in 1997, we four guys put together an album called Eyes Full of Innocence , which included four of my songs.
-I still have CDs in my garage should you want a copy although you will find two of those four songs posted here.
-I released eleven of my songs in 2000 on an album called All Alone … But Hardly On My Own.
-The album includes a twelfth song, Debi Smith’s “My Father Was A Quiet Man”, and it is still available for sale on iTunes and Amazon (despite the fact that original material can also be downloaded from this site.)
-In 2004 I put four other songs on a self-manufactured album called ONE/THIRD.
+Some songs were available on CDs.
+In 1997 Now & Then put together an album called Eyes Full of Innocence , which included four of my songs; one of those, "Comets And Stars", is posted here on The Prime Cutts.
+I released eleven songs in 2000 on an album called All Alone … But Hardly On My Own.
+(The album includes a twelfth song, Debi Smith’s “My Father Was A Quiet Man”, and it is still available for sale on iTunes and Amazon.)
+Many of my original material from that album can also be downloaded from this site.
+In 2004 I put four songs on a self-manufactured album called ONE/THIRD.
 A single recording of a song called “Mrs. Eldredge’s Arm” featuring Tom Paxton has been available on iTunes since 2007.
-(See the “Sixties Folk Sound” genre for a slightly different version.)
+(See the "Life In Progress" folder for my own version.)

-Now, after a fifteen year hiatus from assembling a collection of songs, I’ve just posted eight recordings as an online album here at The Prime Cutts under the title “Going Down The Road Feeling Glad.”
+After a fifteen year hiatus from assembling a collection of songs, I posted eight recordings as an online album here at The Prime Cutts under the title “Going Down The Road Feeling Glad.”
 Five of those were written in 2019 in a productive spurt after I retired from teaching.

 With any luck, more songs will occur to me as time goes along.